HenryElJ/personal_projects/R/README.md

 ## Game of Life

-Perhaps the most famous example of cellular automata (and my first venture into its coding).
+Perhaps the most famous example of cellular automata (and my first venture into coding it).

 ### Rules:

+* Using Moore's neighbourhood

 * Alive cells with fewer than two live neighbours dies (underpopulation).